alexmacarthur/typeit/README.md

-<pre>Update: TypeIt is fully compatible with jQuery 3.2.1+!</pre>
+<pre>Update: TypeIt is now vanilla JavaScript, and no longer dependent upon jQuery!</pre>

-# TypeIt: The Most Versatile jQuery Animated Typing Plugin on the Planet
+# TypeIt: The Most Versatile JavaScript Animated Typing Utility on the Planet

----

 ### Table of Contents
 - [Overview](#overview)